-If there is no formal written shareholders’ agreement then the relationship between shareholders and their company is regulated by the company’s Articles of Association.
+If there is no formal, written shareholders’ agreement, then the relationship between shareholders and their company is regulated by the company’s Articles of Association.

-A shareholders’ agreement, which is a private document, provides that extra clarity
+A shareholders’ agreement, which is a private document, provides that extra clarity.

-Our expert commercial team will help you consider the important terms and aspects when drafting a shareholders’ agreement, including:
+We will help you consider the important terms and aspects when drafting a shareholders’ agreement, including:

-- Voting rights of minority or majority shareholders.
+- Voting rights of minority or majority shareholders

-- Transfer of shares between shareholders or groups of permitted transferees (e.g. spouses, children).
+- Transfer of shares between shareholders or groups of permitted transferees (e.g. spouses, children)

-- Exit terms.
+- Exit terms

-- Termination of the shareholders’ agreement and what happens in the event of bankruptcy or death of shareholders.
+- Termination of the shareholders’ agreement and what happens in the event of bankruptcy or death of shareholders

-- The valuation of shares on a transfer.
+- The valuation of shares on a transfer

-- Rights of the shareholders to receive additional shares.
+- Rights of the shareholders to receive additional shares

-- Rights of specific shareholders to purchase additional shares or sell shares on the triggering of certain events or achieving certain conditions.
+- Rights of specific shareholders to purchase additional shares or sell shares on the triggering of certain events or achieving certain conditions

 In most cases having a shareholders’ agreement is a far more cost-effective approach to heading off disputes before they occur.
 Director or shareholder dispute resolutions are much more difficult and expensive to achieve if there is no contract in place.
-If it does go so far as a formal dispute, we can help you out there as well.
+If it does go so far as a formal dispute, we can help you out with this as well.